 Jamaica joined the Global TNA Phase III and completed the process in 2023.

-Jamaica is located in the Caribbean Sea, where it forms one of a group of small island developing states known as the Greater Antilles.
 As a small island developing state, Jamaica is particularly vulnerable to the impacts of climate change.
 These impacts have proved to be a major threat to Jamaicans and the country’s infrastructure.
 They also pose a major challenge to its economic growth, threatening climate-sensitive sectors such as tourism, agriculture, fisheries, forestry and water.

 Jamaica’s TNA contributes to the following Sustainable Development Goals: